Keyboard shortcuts

 args = ["${provider.endpoint_id}"]

-The call site’s id, device, args, env, requires, captures, and results fields are merged into the template. args is appended to the template’s cmd. env is merged (call site wins on collision). captures is merged (call site wins). results replaces entirely if supplied.
+The call site’s id, device, timeout, args, env, requires, captures, and results fields are merged into the template. args is appended to the template’s cmd. env is merged (call site wins on collision). captures is merged (call site wins). results replaces entirely if supplied.

 [[step-group]]